apache/usergrid/docs/security-and-auth/authenticating-users-and-application-clients.md

 ## Authentication levels
-App Services supports four levels of authentication:
+Usergrid supports four levels of authentication:

 * __Application user__: Grant's user access to an API Services application, based on the roles and permissions assigned to the user.
 * __Application client__: Grants full access to perform API requests against an API Services application.